rust-vmm/vm-virtio/crates/virtio-queue/README.md

 Before booting the virtual machine (VM), the VMM does the following set up:

-1. initialize an array of Queues based on a `max_size` and a reference to the memory object, by using `Queue::new(mem: M, max_size: u16)`, the queue objects are created from a default state.
+1. initialize an array of Queues using the Queue constructor.
 2. register the device to the MMIO bus, so that the driver can later send read/write requests from/to the MMIO space, some of those requests also set up the queues’ state.